geriremenyi/forex-miner-thor/README.md

 # forex-miner-thor

-Tranding engine implementation for forex-miner.com.
+Trading engine implementation for forex-miner.com.

 The repo's name is coming from the Norse mythology, in which [Thor](https://en.wikipedia.org/wiki/Thor) is a hammer-wielding god associated with thunder, lightning, storms, sacred groves and trees, strength, the protection of mankind and also hallowing and fertility